Mario Draghi: Governor of the Bank of Italy (2006–2011)

 In December 2005, it was announced that Draghi would become governor of the Bank of Italy.
 He officially took up the position on 16 January 2006.
 In April 2006, he was elected by fellow central bank governors to become chairman of the Financial Stability Forum; this body would later be re-organised to become the Financial Stability Board in April 2009 on behalf of the G20, bringing together representatives of governments, central banks and national supervisors institutions in the wake of the financial crisis.
-As the inaugural FSB chairman, Draghi was responsible to the G20 leaders, and worked to promote international financial stability, improve the functioning of markets and reduce systemic risk through information exchange and international cooperation between supervisors.
+As the inaugural FSB chairman, Draghi was responsible to the G20 leaders, and worked to promote international financial stability during the Euro area crisis, improve the functioning of markets and reduce systemic risk through information exchange and international cooperation between supervisors.

 In his capacity as Bank of Italy governor, Draghi was also a member of the governing and general councils of the European Central Bank and a member of the board of directors of the Bank for International Settlements.
 He also represented Italy on the board of governors at both the International Bank for Reconstruction and Development and the Asian Development Bank.
 On 5 August 2011, he made a contribution to domestic political debate when, together with the ECB President Jean Claude Trichet, he published a notable letter to the Italian Government of Silvio Berlusconi to recommend a series of economic measures that should urgently be implemented in Italy.